 Szarkowski advocates that photography had never been successful at narrative – I would agree to some extent, that to me in a way means photographs are able to be a step away from ‘reality’.
 They can be exaggerated through the choice made through post processing with the ability to wield light and saturate or desaturate colours at the photographers will.

 Does a photograph really need to be a ‘viewed scene’?

 How do I work with these characteristics of the photograph as a constructed reality?

-I’m not sure I understand the question but as long at it was taken through a camera to begin with, then any manipulation or adjustment after, in this day and age with all the technology and shifting between platforms and media, would still class as form of constructed reality as long it still holds (and is not completely disorientated) some of the original structure it was birthed with at the point of shooting..
+As long at it was taken through a camera to begin with, then any manipulation or adjustment after, in this day and age with all the technology and shifting between platforms and media, would still class as form of constructed reality as long it still holds (and is not completely disorientated) some of the original structure it was birthed with at the point of shooting..

 What is photography for me and how would I define it in the context of my own practice?